Kubernetes Network Namespace

 Docker Default Networking 101 & Linux Namespaces

-To implement namespaces in the Linux kernel, a structure called nsproxy was added.
+A structure called nsproxy was added to implement namespaces in the Linux kernel.
 As the name suggests, it’s a namespace proxy.
-We have several userspace packages to support namespace – util-linux, iproute2, ethtool and wireless iw.
-In this hands-on series, we will focus on iproute2 userspace allowing management of the network namespace (NET) with the IP NETNS, and IP LINK commands.
+We have several userspace packages to support namespaces: util-linux, iproute2, ethtool, and wireless iw.
+This hands-on series will focus on the iproute2 userspace, which allows network namespace (NET) management with the IP NETNS and IP LINK commands.

 Docker networking, essentially a namespacing tool, can isolate processes into small containers.
 Containers differ from VMs that emulate a hardware layer on the operating system.
 Instead, they use operating system features like namespaces to provide similar isolation without emulating the hardware layer.

-Each namespace has an individual and isolated view allowing the sharing of the same host but with individual routing tables and interfaces.
+Each namespace has an individual and isolated view, allowing sharing of the same host but with separate routing tables and interfaces.

 Users may create namespaces, assign ports, and connect for external connectivity.
-A virtual interface type known as virtual Ethernet (veth) interface is assigned to namespaces.
-They act as pairs and have a similar analogy of an isolated tube – what comes in one end must go back out the other.
+A virtual interface type known as a virtual Ethernet (veth) interface is set to namespaces.
+They act as pairs and resemble an isolated tube—what comes in one end must go back out the other.

 The pairing enables namespace connectivity.
 Users may also connect namespaces using Open vSwitch.
 The following screenshot displays the creation of a namespace called NAMESPACE, a veth pair, and adding a veth interface to the newly created namespace.
 As discussed, the IP NET and IP LINK commands enable interaction with the network namespace.